NiclO1337/pp5-cats-vs-dogs/README.md

   - We will predict if a given image is of a cat or a dog.

 ## ML Business Case
 * In the previous bullet, you potentially visualized an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course

+TODO

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

+TODO

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+TODO

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: TODO
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.